 Mountain biking, hiking, bird watching, game viewing, horse riding, fishing.
 Nearby Gansbaai is world-renowned for shark cage diving and some of the best boat and land-based whale watching in the world.

 A leisurely drive along the tarred R43 between the fishing Village of Gansbaai and Cape Agulhas takes you past the impressive wineries on the Agulhas Wine Route – Lomond Wine Estate, Zoetendal Winery, Quoin Rock, The Berrio, Black Oystercatcher, Ghost Corner and Strandveld Vineyards.
 All of these wineries offer wine-tasting, sales and tours by appointment and boast a variety of delicious red, white and rosé wines.
-Other award winning farms in the area include Dabar and The Drift near Napier.

 The farms offer various options from light lunches to gourmet meals.
 Wedding and function venues are also available for hire.